South Coast Plaza: Amenities

 South Coast Plaza continuously brings in approximately 24 million visitors annually.
 The shopping center has about 2.8 e6sqft of gross leasable area and over 270 stores, making it one of the largest shopping centers in the United States.
-Its stores generate revenue of nearly 1.5 billion dollars per year, making it the highest-grossing center in the United States.
+Its stores generate revenue of roughly 2.5 billion dollars per year, making it the highest-grossing center in the United States.

-In 2004, South Coast Plaza received the Federal Trademark as "The Ultimate Shopping Resort".
+In 2004, South Coast Plaza received the Federal Trademark as "The Ultimate Shopping Resort."

 A number of luxury brands have chosen South Coast Plaza as one of their few (and for some brands, their only) store locations.
 Zara made its debut in the California market opening their first California store in South Coast Plaza in 2004.
 In 2005, French luxury design house Chloé opted to open their second United States boutique at South Coast Plaza.
-Watch Manufacturer Rolex opened their flagship U.S. location at South Coast Plaza.
+Watch manufacturer Rolex opened their flagship U.S. location at South Coast Plaza.
 Purveyor of modern furniture Room & Board also opened a 40000 sqft showroom in 2002.